peterpengwei/bwa-mem-sw/README.md

 ## Issues

 * Current 15 PEs per PE-array 4 PE-arrays (60 PEs in total) version still has timing violation.
 Could be solved with reduced PEs per PE-array (maybe 12 or 10).
-* Reprogramming of FPGA will cause core panic, so we either need to reboot the kernel after reprogramming or reprogram the FPGA immediately after a reboot (before OS acquires the device mapping).
+* Reprogramming of FPGA will cause core panic, so we either we need to reboot the kernel after reprogramming or reprogram the FPGA immediately after a reboot (before OS acquires the device mapping).
 Please see Di, Young or Bug if you need help.